 Further blurring the line between natural and man-made, former tuff rock quarries dot the island, especially the eastern half.
 The white rock was a major source of income for Favignana from Roman times until the advent of reinforced concrete.
 Most of the quarries were small in scale, and residents eventually incorporated some of the ravines and ditches into gardens and houses.

 getting there and getting around

 Although the island has a number of small hotels and AirBnbs, most visitors come for the day.
-(The Egadi Islands are a popular getaway for Sicilians from as far as Palermo.)
+(The Egadi Islands are a popular getaway for Sicilians.)
 When we visited on a Saturday in late September, the ferry from Trapani was full.

 Ferries run frequently from Trapani and Marsala to the Egadi Islands.
 During peak season (traditionally July-August) and on weekends, it’s a good idea to purchase tickets in advance at the Liberty Lines booth in the harbor.
 The ride takes about 30 minutes and costs around €20 round-trip.
 Note that you’ll need to reserve your return ferry time when you purchase a round-trip ticket.
 Since Favignana contains more than enough to fill an entire day, we recommend a morning ferry with a late afternoon or early evening return.

 Bicycles are the main mode of transport on the island, and the area around the port abounds with rental shops.
 Most bikes feature electric power boosters which can be adjusted or turned off entirely.
 This is important because some of the “roads” are so full of rocks that full speed would be hazardous.
 However, an extra boost helps on hills and the longer paved stretches through the middle of the island.
 Renting a regular bike for the day costs about €5, and electric bikes about €10.